leggerf/intertwin/README.md

 ### Get token

-- If egi account is correctly setup, you can just run:
+- If the egi account is correctly setup, you can just run:
 ```
 source ./get-token.sh
 ```